You also have to ask yourself what type of grill you want. Will you be entertaining a large group of people, or just for your family?

-Your meats will have a delicious, smoky taste that will delight your guests and you can add some wood chips to experiment with different flavours.
-Mesquite and hickory are the best choices for steaks; while apple and cherry are more suitable for pork.
+Your meats will have a delicious, smoky taste that will delight your guests, and you can add some wood chips to experiment with different flavors.
+Mesquite and hickory are the best choices for steaks, while apple and cherry are more suitable for pork.

 There are some drawbacks to charcoal grills:

 - Charcoal is messy!
 There’s lots of soot, and the bags are heavy.
 You’ll have to put up with smoke when barbecuing, which can be a hassle.
 Therefore, buying one of these grills wouldn’t be practical if you live in an apartment building.